Jaeeyun/cv_midterm_assignment/README.md

    - `weights='distance'`: closer neighbors have higher influence
    - Larger **k** yields smoother decision boundaries, smaller **k** yields more variance

+> Since CIFAR-10 is a multi-class dataset, using even values or powers of two for k does not increase the risk of ties, so I experimented with k = 1, 2, 4, 8, ..., 2048 without theoretical issues.

 ---

 ### 1. Train/Test Split